epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

  http://epics-pvdata.sourceforge.net/alpha/normativeTypes/normativeTypes.html).

-The query parameters are entity, starttime, endtime and maxrecords which are respectively the channel name, the start and end times between which to query (in seconds past the EPICS epoch, 01-01-1990 00:00:00 UTC") and the maximum number of entries to retrieve.
-The entity is a required field.
+The query parameters are "entity", "starttime", "endtime" and "maxrecords", which are respectively the channel name, the start and end times between which to query (in seconds past the EPICS epoch, 01-01-1990 00:00:00 UTC") and the maximum number of entries to retrieve.
+The "entity" field is required.
 The server will error the request if it is absent.
 The others have default values of 0, 2,147,483,647 and 1,000,000,000 respectively.

 Thus the service can be queried using eget by supplying the parameters above.
 For example